TJ2001/Gentle-Resolve/README.md

 Gentle Resolve

 #### _This application will enable users to set personal goals.
 The user will be able to customize those personal goals via selecting fonts, font-size, and color.
-They will be able to support for their goals via Meetup API and announce their goals world-wide via twitter api {November 18, 2016}_
+They will be able to support for their goals via Meetup API._

 #### _**This software will be solely by Tim Jung for the forseeable future.**_